To request and pay for a transcript from UAB, visit the Office of the Registrar.

 When is the deadline to apply?

-IEM only admits for the Fall Semester.
-The Graduate School application deadline for Fall Semester is July 1.
-This means the application must be submitted to the graduate school by July 1, but it does not have to be complete by that date.
-If you miss the July 1 application deadline, we encourage you to apply as a non-degree seeking student for Fall semester (application fees apply).
+The Fall deadline is July 1.
+The Spring deadline is Nov.
+1 This means the application must be submitted to the graduate school, but it does not have to be complete by that date.
+If you miss the application deadline, we encourage you to apply as a non-degree seeking student (application fees apply).
 If you apply as a non-degree seeking student, you still need to apply as degree seeking (application fees apply).

 Is admission to the degree competitive?

 Yes.
 Multiple factors are considered in the admission decision, including prior academic performance, professional experience, and recommendations.
-Heavy weight is given to your industry experience, and an interview by the admissions team is also required.
+Heavy weight is given to your industry experience, and an interview by the admissions team may also be required.

 Is the GMAT or GRE required for admission?